randerson112/craft/README.md

 **Empty directory** — generates `craft.toml`, `CMakeLists.txt`, `src/`, `include/`, and a starter main file using the specified or default template.

 **Existing project** — scans the directory to detect language, source dirs, include dirs, and libraries.
 Generates `craft.toml` and `CMakeLists.txt` from what was found.
 Existing source files are never modified.
-If a `CMakeLists.txt` already exists it will be backed up to `CMakeLists.txt.bak` before being replaced.
+If a `CMakeLists.txt` already exists it will be backed up to `CMakeLists.backup.cmake` before being replaced.
 ```bash
 craft init
 craft init my_app